kshedden/case_studies/methods/survival.md

 $k=0, 1$ corresponding to not exposed and exposed people, respectively.
 The hazard ratio at time $t$ is $h_1(t)/h_0(t)$.
 This is a very useful and widely-utilized measure of the "risk" associated with an exposure.
-For example, if the hazard ratio is 2 then roughly speaking exposed people have twice the risk of experiencing the event as non-exposed people.
+For example, if the hazard ratio is 2 then (roughly speaking) exposed people have twice the risk of experiencing the event as non-exposed people.

 Under an assumption of *proportional hazards* all hazard ratios are constant, meaning in the present example that $h_1 \propto h_0$.
-As we will see below, many popular methods for survival analysis assume proportional hazards, but it is important to note that this proportionality may not hold in a particular setting.
+As we will see below, many popular methods for survival analysis assume proportional hazards, but it is important to note that this assumed proportionality may not hold in a particular setting.

 ## Estimating marginal hazard functions

 The cumulative survival function is easier to estimate than the hazard function, but is more difficult to interpret.
-The most basic non-parametric estimate of the cumulative hazard function under right censoring with no trunction is the *Nelson-Aalen* estimator:
+The most basic non-parametric estimate of the cumulative hazard function under right censoring with no truncation is the *Nelson-Aalen* estimator

 $$ \hat{H}(t) = \sum_{i: t_i \le t} d_i/n_i, $$